Workout Injuries: 4 Simple Ways To Avoid Them

 #3.
 Don’t Try To Lift Too Much Weight

 When working out, it’s important to not put too much weight on the machine or barbell.
 This could cause severe pain if you are not careful or strong enough.

 Instead, try starting out light and get a feel for how the exercise machine operates.
 After several weeks have passed, begin gradually adding up more weight each time.
 Weights should be lifted and lowered under strict control, not sloppily swung, heaved, or jerked around.

 #4.
 Avoid Overtraining

 Don't put yourself at risk for injury - avoid overtraining.
 It occurs when a person exceeds their body's ability to recover from strenuous routines.
 In a word, too much and too often...

-There are some very obvious signs of overtraining: insomnia, achiness or pain in the muscles and/or joints, headaches, elevated morning pulse, fatigue and sudden inability to complete workouts, feeling unmotivated and lacking energy, a decrease in performance, loss of appetite, loss of interesting in training sessions and etc.
+There are some very obvious signs of over-training: insomnia, achiness or pain in the muscles and/or joints, headaches, elevated morning pulse, fatigue and sudden inability to complete workouts, feeling unmotivated and lacking energy, a decrease in performance, loss of appetite, loss of interesting in training sessions, etc.

-If you realize that your workouts are suffering and you've lost interest and energy, it's a great time to take a break from your routine.
-This could mean a few days to a week of complete rest or do something low key and less demanding such as yoga or stretch, walking, cycling...
+If you realise your workouts are suffering and you've lost interest and energy, it's a great time to take a break from your routine.
+This could mean a few days to a week of complete rest or do something low key and less demanding, such as yoga or stretch, walking, cycling...

 The trick is to listen to your mind and your body and allow them to take a break if they need it.
-You'll come back to exercise refreshed and energized.
+You'll come back to exercise refreshed and energised.

 Tip To Remember